-- a. advise the Council on the appointment of the external auditors, the audit fee, the provision of any non-audit services by the external auditors, and any questions of resignation or dismissal of the external auditors; - b. discuss with the external auditors, before the audit commences, the nature and scope of the audit;
+- a. consider the appointment of the external auditor, the audit fee, and any questions of resignation or dismissal of the external auditor, and make an appropriate recommendation to Council; - b. review with the external auditor before the audit commences the nature and scope of the audit;

-- c. discuss with the external auditors, problems and reservations arising from the interim and final audits, including a review of the management letter, incorporating management responses, and any other matters the external auditors may wish to discuss (in the absence of management where necessary); - d. consider and advise the Council on the appointment and terms of engagement of the internal audit service (and head of internal audit, if applicable), the audit fee, the provision of non-audit services by the internal auditors, and any questions of resignation or dismissal of the internal auditors; - e. review the Internal Auditors' audit risk assessment, Audit Strategy and programme; consider major findings of Internal Audit investigations and management's response; promote co-ordination between the Internal and External Auditors; and ensure that the resources made available for Internal Audit are sufficient to meet the University's needs (or make a recommendation to Council as appropriate); - keep under review the effectiveness of the risk management, culture, control and governance arrangements and review the external auditors' management letter, the internal auditors' annual report, and management responses; - g. monitor the implementation of agreed audit based recommendations from whatever source; - h. ensure that all significant losses have been thoroughly investigated and that the Internal and External Auditors and, where appropriate, the Vice-Chancellor, as OfS Accounting Officer, have been informed; - i. oversee the University's policy on fraud and irregularity, including being notified of any action taken under that policy; - j. satisfy itself that suitable arrangements are in place to ensure the sustainability of the University, and to promote economy, efficiency and effectiveness.
-This may include consideration of arrangements that: - support the culture and behaviour that is prevalent within the institution; - ensure the effective management of conflicts of interest;, and - enable the appointment of 'fit and proper persons' to the governing body and senior executive positions. - satisfy itself that effective arrangements are in place to ensure appropriate and accurate data returns are made to external stakeholders and regulatory bodies; - I. receive any relevant reports from the National Audit Office, the regulator and other organisations; - m. monitor annually the performance and effectiveness of the external and internal auditors, including any matters affecting their objectivity, and make recommendations to the Council concerning their reappointment where appropriate. - n. monitor other relevant sources of assurance, for example other external reviews; - consider the audit elements of the draft annual financial statements in the presence of the external auditors' formal opinion, the statement of members' responsibilities and the statement of internal control, in accordance with the regulator's accounts directions and any relevant issue raised in the external auditors' management letter;

-- p. in the event of the merger or dissolution of the University, to ensure that the necessary actions are completed, including arranging for a final set of financial statements to be completed and signed. - q. the Audit Committee will review the audit of the annual financial statements.
-These aspects will include the external audit opinion, the statement of members' responsibilities, the statement of internal control and any relevant issue raised in the external auditors' management letter.
-The Committee should, where appropriate, confirm with the internal and external auditors that the effectiveness of the University's internal control system has been reviewed, and comment on this in its annual report to the Council.
+- c. discuss problems and reservations arising from the interim and final audits and any matters the external auditor may wish to discuss (in the absence of management where necessary); - d. review the audit aspects of the draft annual financial statements including the external audit opinion, the statement of members' responsibilities, the statement of internal control and any relevant issue raised in the external auditors' management letter; - e. consider and advise on the appointment of the internal audit service (and head of internal audit, if applicable) and any questions of resignation or dismissal of the internal auditors; - f. review the Internal Auditors' Audit Risk Assessment and the Audit Strategy; consider major findings of Internal Audit investigations and management's response; promote co-ordination between the Internal and External Auditors; and ensure that the resources made available for Internal Audit are sufficient to meet the University's needs (or make a recommendation to Council as appropriate); - g. monitor the implementation of agreed audit based recommendations; - h. ensure that all significant losses have been properly investigated and that the Internal and External Auditors and, where appropriate, the Vice-Chancellor, as HEFCE Accounting Officer, have been informed: - i. oversee the University's policy on fraud and irregularity, including being notified of any action taken under that policy; - j. keep under review the effectiveness of the arrangements for risk management, control and governance, and in particular review the external auditor's management letter, the internal auditors' annual report, and management responses; - k. satisfy itself that appropriate arrangements are in place to promote economy, efficiency and effectiveness, and the work of the Internal Audit Service in this regard; - I. monitor and report to Council on an annual basis on the adequacy of the process for the recognition, assessment and management of opportunities and risks; - m. review the arrangements for the management and quality of data submitted to the Higher Education Statistics Agency (HESA), HEFCE and other funding bodies; - n. receive any relevant reports from the National Audit Office, HEFCE and other organisations; - o. approve appropriate performance measures for external and internal audit and monitor their performance; - p. in the event of the merger or dissolution of the University, to ensure that the necessary actions are completed, including arranging for a final set of financial statements to be completed and signed; and q. prepare an Annual Report addressed to Council and the Chief Executive and Vice-Chancellor and submitted to Council before the members' responsibility statement in the annual financial statements is signed summarising the activity for the University's financial year including any significant issues up to the date of preparing the report, giving the Committee's opinion on the adequacy and effectiveness of the University's arrangements for risk management, control and governance and the arrangements for promoting value for money, based on the information presented to the committee.

-In discharging its duties the Committee must have due regard to the Audit Code of Practice detailed in the OfS Memorandum of Assurance and Accountability.
+In discharging its duties the Committee must have due regard to the Audit Code of Practice detailed in the HEFCE Memorandum of Assurance and Accountability (June 2014/12).